Inspired (song)

 "Inspired" is a song recorded by American singer Miley Cyrus.
 It was released on June 9, 2017, as a promotional single from her sixth studio album Younger Now (2017).
 Written and produced by Cyrus and Oren Yoel, "Inspired" is a country ballad about creating a difference in the world.
 Hillary Clinton's 2016 presidential campaign inspired Cyrus to write the track, which references her father Billy Ray and her childhood in Tennessee.
 Media suggested that this song was as an example of Cyrus' career change following the more hip hop approach to her fourth studio album Bangerz.

 "Inspired" was first made available for music download and streaming during Pride Month.
 Cyrus donated her personal profits from the song to her Happy Hippie Foundation, which deals with homelessness among LGBTQ youth.
 Her fans created a lyric video, which she shared on her Instagram account.
 Critics had a mixed response to the song.
-"Inspired" charted in Australia, Russia, and Spain.
+"Inspired" charted in Australia, Commonwealth of Independent States, and Spain.
 Cyrus promoted the track with live performances, including at the One Love Manchester benefit concert.